HemantPundpal/Hemant-Pundpal---C-Projects/TLV/README.md

 PHASE 1: TLV encoder and decoder V0.1
 - TLV encoder for universal tag (integer and UTF8 string) numbers and application tag (application class and context specific class) numbers.
 - App data layer that abstracts the TLV encoder and decoder from application.
-- Definite and indefinite lenght encoding
+- Definite and indefinite length encoding

 Check API description below for details

 Upcoming updates:
 PHASE 2: TLV encoder and decoder V0.2 (in 3 to 4 days)
 - TLV decoder support for univeral (integer and UTF8 string) and application tag (application class and context specific class) numbers.
-- Including app data layer adstraction for the TLV decoding.
+- Including app data layer abstraction for the TLV decoding.
 - Optimization of the tlv_object.
 - UPDATES WILL NOT IMPACT THE API